darinz/DL/08_Generative_Models/01_gans.md

         return self.net(z)
 ```

+> **Code Walkthrough:**
-> **Code Commentary:** The generator uses transposed convolutions to upsample the latent vector into an image.
+> - The generator uses transposed convolutions (also called deconvolutions) to upsample the latent vector into an image.
+> - Batch normalization and ReLU activations help stabilize training and improve image quality.
+> - The final Tanh activation ensures the output pixel values are in the range [-1, 1].

 ## 6. StyleGAN